Sus & Add Chords

 • In a sus2 chord you play a 2nd instead of the 3rd.

-Since sus chords have no 3rd, they are neither major nor minor, but form an own category.
+Since sus chords have no 3rd, they are neither major nor minor, but form their own category.

 7sus4 (7sus), sus9

-sus9 is just an abbreviation for 7sus4(9) - a sus4 chord with a 7th and a 9th.
+sus9 is just a shorthand for 7sus4(9) - a sus4 chord with a 7th and a 9th.

-The 9 actually represents the same tone as the 2 in the sus2 chord.
-The different numbers in the chord symbol don't tell us, where exactly the tone has to be played on the fretboard.
-They just help to identify the other intervals of the chord.
+The 9 represents the same note as the 2 in the sus2 chord.
+The number in the chord symbol does not specify where the tone has to be played on the fretboard.
+It just helps to identify the other intervals of the chord.
 9 means: "there is also a 7th", 2 just means: "the 3rd is missing".

 add9

-In an add chord a tone is added to the basic triad.
-While C9 also contains a 7th - it's an abbreviation for C7(9) - there's no 7th in a Cadd9.
+In an add chord a note is added to the basic triad.
+While C9 also contains a 7th - it's a shorthand for C7(9) - there's no 7th in Cadd9.

-Thus a Cadd9 is a C major triad (C E G ) with a 9th D.
+Thus, Cadd9 is a C major triad (C E G) with an added 9th (D).

 On the fretboard...

 Here are five progressions in different keys.
-First you can always see a version with major, minor (also some m7 and maj7) chords.
-The variations (button) show the current progression with the use of sus and add chords.
+First, a version with major/minor (including some m7 and maj7) chords; the variations (button) then replace some with sus and add chords.

 add2, add4

-The intervals of the basic chord are named with numbers up to 7 (e.g. 1 m3 5 7 for a m7 chord or 1 3 5 6 for a sixth chord).
+Intervals of the basic triad or seventh chord are numbered up to 7 (e.g., 1 m3 5 7 for m7, or 1 3 5 6 for a sixth chord).
 For additional tones an octave is added to the interval (only in the chord symbol!), which results in a 9 instead of 2, an 11 instead of a 4, a 13 instead of a 6.

 m(add9), m(add11)